Corning NY: Glass and Western Art

 Do you have a little feminist at home?
 And by “little,” I mean a young pre-pre-teen daughter you’d like to see grow up with the self-confidence to take on the world?

-This cool bookstore is so much more than just books.
+The cool Card Carrying Books and Gifts is so much more than just books.
 It’s mission – to create a feminist future by providing great books, exclusive gifts, and quirky cards for socially progressive folks of all ages – is just the start.
 Card Carrying Books agenda includes a monthly Girl Gang Youth Group for locals.
 But fear not.
 You can sign up for a monthly packet of books, activism material and “delightful merch” delivered right to your door.

 Where to Eat and Stay in Corning NY